GBM1228/Data-Analysis-and-Visualization-Using-Excel/README.md

-# KultureHire  60-day Data Analysis With Excel Virtual Internship-Gen Z Career Aspiration
+# KultureHire  60-day Data Analysis With Excel Virtual Internship-understand the Career Aspirations of Generation Z (Gen Z)

 ## About This Project